Evoniuk/Evoniuk/README.md

 - Math (especially calculus and formal logic)
 - Music and Music Theory (even though music's been going downhill since 1750)

+I program mostly in JavaScript, but also do some C and Python.

 Contact me with smoke/bat-signals, or see me at the following:

 - [Blog](https://evoniuk.github.io)